 Skip to content

 Codex is a repo-aware coding agent.
-Used well it ships real diffs against your codebase.
-Used poorly it floods the team with churn and hard-to-review changes.
+Used well it ships real diffs; used poorly it creates churn.

 Codex review gate · access graduates from read-only to merge.